Jiangsu

 Since the Sui and Tang dynasties, Jiangsu has been a national economic and commercial center, partly due to the construction of the Grand Canal.
 Cities such as Nanjing, Suzhou, Wuxi, Changzhou, and Shanghai (separated from Jiangsu in 1927) are all major Chinese economic hubs.
 Since the initiation of economic reforms in 1990, Jiangsu has become a focal point for economic development.
 It is widely regarded as one of China's most developed provinces, when measured by its Human Development Index (HDI).
-Its 2021 nominal GDP per capita reached CN¥137,300 (US$21,287), becoming the first province in China to reach the $20,000 mark.
+Its 2025 nominal GDP per capita reached CN¥167,970 (US$24,113), becoming the first province in China to reach the $20,000 mark in 2021.

 Jiangsu is home to many of the world's leading exporters of electronic equipment, chemicals and textiles.
 It has also been China's largest recipient of foreign direct investment since 2006.
-In 2022, its GDP was more than 12.29 trillion (US$1.83 trillion nominal), which is the sixth-highest of all administrative divisions.
+In 2025, its GDP was more than 14.24 trillion (US$2 trillion nominal), which is the sixth-highest of all administrative divisions.
 If it were a country, it would be the twelfth-largest economy as of 2022 as well as the 19th most populous.

 Jiangsu is also one of the leading provinces in research and education in China.
 As of 2022, Jiangsu hosts 168 institutions of higher education, ranking first of all Chinese provinces.
-Jiangsu has many highly ranked educational institutions, with 16 number of universities listed in the Double First-Class Construction, ranking second after Beijing.
+Jiangsu has many highly ranked educational institutions, with 16 of its universities listed in the Double First-Class Construction, ranking second after Beijing.
 As of 2025, six major cities in Jiangsu ranked in the world's top 200 (Nanjing 5th, Suzhou 33rd, Zhenjiang 98th, Yangzhou 118th, Wuxi 161st, and Changzhou 173rd) cities by scientific research output, as tracked by the Nature Index.

 Name

-Jiangsu's name is a compound of the first elements of the names of the two cities of Jiangning (now Nanjing) and Suzhou.
-The abbreviation for this province is "苏" (Sū), the second character of its name.
+Jiangsu's name is a compound of the first elements of the names of the two cities of Jiangning (now Nanjing) and Suzhou; meaning "Pacified Place".
+The first character is derived from Chinese abbreviation of jiāng (江) for Jiangning taken from its Northern Song name of Jiangning (江寧, Jiāngníng, "Pacified area of the Yangtze"), while the abbreviation for this province is "苏" (Sū), which serves the second character of its name is a contraction of the old name Gusu.
+It refers to "Satisfied place" in the Old Yue language.

+Alternatively, the province is also spelled in various forms as Chiangsu, Chiang-su or Kiangsu in postal romanization.
+Since 1958, the province has adopted its current pinyin name of Jiangsu, a spelling that would be adopted by numerous international organizations and media outlets by the 1980s.